pittst3r/filemonger/README.md

 methods. `#run()` does not expose the file stream and allows for a callback to be provided which is called upon completion.
-This is the recommended API for general filemonger usage. `#unit()` is a lower-level API to be used in the creation of filemongers and returns an unsubscribed stream of files.
+This is the recommended API for general filemonger usage. `#unit()` is a lower-level API to be used in the creation of filemongers and returns an unsubscribed Rxjs stream of files.

 #### `#run()`